amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3-draft.rst

 The presence of the ''vis'' element means that visualization files will be written out after cycle 0 and the final cycle of the simulation.
 The optional elements *time_macros* or *cycle_macros* indicate additional points during the simulation at which visualization files are to be written out.
 Both elements allow one or more of the appropriate type of macro to be listed.
 These macros will be determine the appropriate times or cycles to write out visualization files.
 See the `Definitions`_ section for defining individual macros.

 The ``vis`` element also includes an optional subelement ``write_regions``.
 This was primarily implemented for debugging purposes but is also useful for visualizing fields only on specific regions.
-The subelement accepts an arbitrary number of subelements named ``field``, with attibutes ``name`` (a string) and ``regions`` (a comma separated list of region names).
+The subelement accepts an arbitrary number of subelements named ``field``, with attributes ``name`` (a string) and ``regions`` (a comma separated list of region names).
 For each such subelement, a field will be created in the vis files using the name as a label.
 The field will be initialized to 0, and then, for region list R1, R2, R3..., cells in R1 will be set to 1, cells in R2 will be set to 2, etc.  When regions in the list overlap, later ones in the list will take precedence.

 (*EIB NOTE* - there should be a comment here about how the output is controlled, i.e. for each PK where do you go to turn on and off fields.
 This will probably get filled in as the other sections fill out.)